nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### Slack space adds

-As of 7/15/2019 new members are automatically added to Slack by Groups.io
+As of 7/15/2019 new members are automatically sent a Slack invitation by Groups.io

 ### Add to Mailing lists